-Helping a friend who experiences severe anxiety can be difficult and exhausting.
+Helping someone with panic attacks can be difficult and exhausting.
 Make sure you care for yourself as well:

 - Set clear boundaries about what you are and aren't willing to do to help them.
 For instance, you can tell them that you’re there for them if they need someone to talk to, but that you won’t be available when you’re in class or at work.

-- Make sure you keep up with your social life, especially if supporting your friend is starting to get you down.
+- Make sure you keep up with your social life and activities that you love, especially if supporting your friend is starting to get you down.

-- If looking after your friend starts to weigh you down emotionally, speak to someone you trust about how you feel.
+- If looking after your friend starts to take an emotional toll, talk to someone you trust about how you feel.

-- Consider talking to a mental health professional if you feel overwhelmed.
+- Consider talking to a mental health professional or calling a hotline if you feel overwhelmed.